-Like sponsored research from Federal and non-profit sponsors, all UCSB campus compliance requirements must be addressed for an industry sponsored research project, including compliance for research involving human subjects, animal subjects, stem cells, Environmental Health & Safety (EH&S) and any biosafety requirements.
-Additionally, all principal investigators working under industry-sponsored research are required under State of California law to submit disclosure for any potential conflicts of interest with the sponsor entity.
+Like sponsored research from Federal and non-profit sponsors, all UCSB campus compliance requirements must be addressed for an industry-sponsored research project, including compliance for research involving human subjects, animal subjects, stem cells, Environmental Health & Safety (EH&S), and any biosafety requirements.
+Additionally, all principal investigators working under industry-sponsored research are required under State of California law to submit disclosure for any potential conflicts of interest with the sponsoring entity.

 The Office of Technology & Industry Alliances has delegated authority for the execution of all sponsored research agreements from industry sponsors.
 The Office of Technology & Industry Alliances is the lead institutional office for all award and post-award actions (e.g. no-cost extensions, prior approval requirements) related to industry sponsored research.
 All industry sponsored research agreements should be forwarded to the appropriate Industry Contracts team.